StefanoAnzolut/business-guide/source/account/branding.rst

 .. _Pricing page: https://www.skribble.com/en/pricing/

 Company branding will be displayed:
-  - in the header (top-left) of members' account
+  - in the header (top-left) of your members' accounts
   - in e-mail notifications and
   - in the sidebar of a document